San Francisco, California

 DocMiami Film Festival

-Our organization is dedicated to promoting the best that documentary film making has to offer worldwide.
-We seek to provide film makers a forum which promotes their unique contributions to the evolution of the cultural arts within South Florida and within the entertainment industry as a whole.
+DocMiami International Film Festival is dedicated to providing filmmakers opportunities to promote their unique contributions to the evolution of the cultural arts within the State of Florida and within the entertainment industry as a whole.
+In addition our organization seeks to: